pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigratingTo1.6.md

 ### Asserting on action payloads

-In version 1.4 of the library we provided a new a new assertion method on ``TestStore`` for asserting on actions received without asserting on the payload in the action (see
+In version 1.4 of the library we provided a new assertion method on ``TestStore`` for asserting on actions received without asserting on the payload in the action (see
 <doc:MigratingTo1.4#Receiving-test-store-actions> for more information).
 However, sometimes it is
 important to assert on the payload, especially when testing delegate actions from child features,